ShivaBP/Bechelor-degree-project/README.md

 Department of Communication Systems
 Stockholm, Sweden

 Project Outline:
 Polls is the Connecting Silo application.
-The Connecting Silo project is build base on Under Professor Gerald Q. Maguire Jr toolbox.
-The source code for the toolbox can be found in KTH internal github. application bibutils_6.2_for_DiVA is a tool that can batch convert mods generate from Connecting Silo(folder polls) into bibtex.
-The application bibutils_6.2_for_DiVA is build base on Professor Gerald Q. Maguire Jr. from Royal Institute of Technology Sweden [1]
+The Connecting Silo project is built based on  Professor Gerald Q. Maguire Jr's toolbox.
+The source code for the toolbox can be found in KTH internal github. bibutils_6.2_for_DiVA is a tool that can batch convert mods generated from Connecting Silo(polls folder) into bibtex. bibutils_6.2_for_DiVA is developed based on Professor Maguire's toolbox.
+[1]

 Polls:
-Name of the module will be changed later.....
 Process Module: src/parse/kth_extract
 Canvas RestAPI Operation: src/Canvas
 DiVA Operation: src/Diva